This post is by James Beach, founder of eBay and Amazon cross-posting tool KickSync.

 We bring this one up nearly every time we talk about increasing traffic to listings.
 While not directly connected to your eBay store, free shipping and the Top Rater Seller program are the single biggest deciding factors for where eBay places your items in search.

 Any strategy to boost your items (and store) visibility should start by addressing both of these.
-It’s worth noting too that recent changes to the Top Rated program have made it much easier to earn and maintain Top Rated status.
+It’s worth noting too that changes to the Top Rated program have made it much easier to earn and maintain Top Rated status.

 eBay Store SEO and marketing